reiarseni/youtube-cookies-exporter/README.md

 ## 🚀 **Features**
 ✅ Automatically exports cookies from `youtube.com`.
 ✅ Generates a Netscape HTTP Cookie file compatible with `yt-dlp`.
 ✅ Enables authenticated video downloads.
-✅ Simple and fast—export cookies with a single click into Download directory.
+✅ Simple and fast—export cookies with a single click into Download directory, overwriting old file if exists.

 ## 🔧 **How to Install**
 1. Download or clone this repository.